shemhazai/flutter-navigation/README.md

 # 3. Assets management
 - All assets (fonts, translations, images, etc.) shall be placed under assets folder.
-- [flutter_gen](https://pub.dev/packages/flutter_gen) is used to generate mappings to these files.
+- AppAssets class will hold references to all paths for given assets.

 ### Example referencing an image asset:
 ```
-Widget buildImage() {
 return Image.asset(
-      Assets.images.ic_arrow_24.path,
+   AppImages.icArrow24,
    width: 24,
    height: 24,
 );
-}
 ```

 # 4. Dependency Injection
-- [injectable](https://pub.dev/packages/injectable) is used to generate code for dependency injection.
+- [get_it](https://pub.dev/packages/get_it) is used to configure the dependency injection.
 - If you need to access a certain object prefer to inject it through the constructor and save it as a final field in your class.
 - blocs/cubits are also provided from the DI but access them always through `BlocProvider.of<MyBloc>(context);`
 - Refer to app/di/modules for examples how to add a new dependency.
-- After modifying the dependencies run a command to generate code (available at the top of readme file).

 # 5. API
 - APIs are created with the use of [retrofit](https://pub.dev/packages/retrofit) plugin that uses code generation to generate all required api helpers.